 The next step once you identify some asparagus is to return in the spring.
 Here in the Northeast, wild asparagus usually starts to sprout around May to June.
 Your window is very short.
 If you miss them then they will be overgrown, begin to bush out and will not be edible.
 They can grow very quickly.
 What you are looking for are young shoots.

 You can eat and cook wild asparagus just like the store bought variety.
 I like to saute mine in a little butter and garlic.
 Just remember not to pick too much and leave some for a healthier crop next year.

 This is the book I used to help me identify wild asparagus

 Edible Wild Plants: A North American Field Guide

-Edible Wild Plants: A North American Field Guide is highly recommend.
+Edible Wild Plants: A North American Field Guide is highly recommended.
 This is a great book to learn how to forage.
 This book has nice pictures and descriptions.
 It is easy to follow and I take it with me on all of my foraging hikes.
 This is my go-to book.

 The North American Field Guide is available from these retailers:

 **Before you forage, please make sure you are able to properly identify what you are picking or seek an experienced forager for guidance.